 Ravioli

-My obsession with pasta design began with a single image, a ravioli where precise, delicate patterns survived the cooking, holding their color and the integrity of the design all the way to the plate.
+My obsession with pasta design began with a single thought, imagining a ravioli where precise, delicate patterns would survive the cooking process, preserving their color and the integrity of the design all the way to the plate.
 That was enough.
-Just the thought of how such a gesture could change the way we experience that food.
+Just the idea of how that gesture could change the way we experience a dish.

 As the work evolved, I began noticing something I hadn't anticipated, patterns behave differently once they leave the flat surface of a pasta sheet.
 A design that reads one way on a sheet changes the moment it is folded, sealed, and given volume.
 The rhythm shifts.
 The perspective changes.
 So does the feeling.